core-wg/href/draft-ietf-core-href.md

    (See also {{<sp-leading-empty}} in {{the-small-print}}.)

 10. {:#c-query} A query always consists of one or more query parameters.
-   A query parameter can be any Unicode string that is in NFC.
+   A query parameter can be any Unicode string that is in NFC {{norm}}.
    It is often in the form of a "key=value" pair.
    When converting a CRI to a URI, query parameters are separated by an ampersand ("&") character.